sourav-learning/PlayWithPython/README.md

 lst.reverse()
 print(*lst, sep='')

+# Reversing a word or sentence can be done in 2 ways
+The easiest is to s[::-1] where it starts from end and moves one position towards beginning.
+In python you are not required to explicitly mention the start and end.

+The other way is to capture the last position and loop till beginning

 # Tuples
 * Tuples are immutable.
 You cannot assign.
 This is the difference between list and tuple
 * If a tuple contains, single element then end it with comma.